Transmitting news and infomation about sustainable endeavors in Coastal Virginia and beyond. Updated Weekly.

 You can follow the Sea Dragon on its Viking Gyre Expedition via facebook and on the 5gyres blog.
 The sites will be updated with posts on findings and the crew welcomes queries from the public.

-New Plastic Source Considered a Threatmicrobead_product
+New Plastic Source Considered a Threat

 Up until recently, most plastic pollution inadvertantly travelled from land to the marine ecosystem.
 Now a new threat is posed by miniscule plastics contained in a host of personal care products that are flushed to the sea through the sewage system.
 Products that contain microbeads are made from polyethylene and do not biodegrade.
 Dr. Kirk Havens of the Virginia Institute of Marine Sciences at William and Mary recently discussed the problem and work being conducted at VIMS to find a biodegradable replacement material produced from bacteria (watch webinar recording).